peter-tackage/song-demo/README.md

 [here](https://github.com/peter-tackage/freesound-android).

 Further improvements:
-- Remove duplication in the behaviour of the ViewModel's Loading, Content, Error handling and in the RecyclerView logic.
+- Remove duplication in the behaviour of the ViewModel's Loading, Content, Error handling
+- Remove duplication of RecyclerView logic.
+- Remove duplication of `emit` methods in ViewModels.
 - UI is very basic - could use a few coats of paint.
 - Audio player handling is rough and unproven.